Are Gutter Guards Worth Installing?

 What Types of Homes Benefit Most From Gutter Guards?

-Homes with steep roofs, multiple stories, or dense tree coverage benefit most from gutter guards.
+Homes with steep roofs, multiple stories, or dense tree coverage see the greatest benefit from gutter guards.

 Do Homes With Steep Roofs Need Gutter Guards More?